Red Velvet Cake Sandwich Cookies

 Red velvet cake is one of my favorite types of cake.
-It is a buttermilk cake with a hint of cocoa - just enough for flavor, not enough to make it “chocolate cake” - that has a gorgeous red hue.
-The red, in theory, comes from the interaction between baking soda and cocoa powder, but more often than not food coloring is added.
-Some people are put off of the cake by the food coloring, but they’re the ones missing out on a delicious cake.
+It is a buttermilk cake with a hint of cocoa – just enough for flavor, not enough to make it “chocolate cake” – that has a gorgeous red hue.
+The red, in theory, comes from the interaction between baking soda and cocoa powder, but to get the bright red color that the cake is famous for, red food coloring is almost always added added.
+Some people are put off of the cake by the food coloring, but this isn’t a good reason to miss out on this tasty cake.
+After all, food coloring is not something we add to all of our baked goods and there are even plenty of natural food coloring options out there to choose from.

-Instead of going with a regular cake or cupcakes, I opted for cake-like sandwich cookies, more similar to the whoopie pies that I made a few weeks ago than to, for example, Oreos.
-The cookies are moist and tender and the filling is a mascarpone cream cheese mixture that adds just the right amount of flavor and sweetness.
-The cookies themselves are actually low fat, although the presence of the filling makes up for that fact.
-I added a little bit of buttermilk as a nod to the traditional red velvet cakes, but I have to admit that you can’t really taste it.
-You can, however, taste the cocoa, the vanilla and the delicious filling.
+Instead of going with a regular cake or cupcakes this time around, I opted to put my red velvet cake into the form of those classi, cake-like sandwich cookies, whoopie pies.
+The cookies are moist and tender and are sandwiched with a a mascarpone cream cheese mixture that adds just the right amount of flavor and sweetness.
+The cookies themselves are actually quite low in fat, although the presence of the filling makes up for that a bit.
+There is only a small amount of buttermilk in these as a nod to the traditional red velvet cakes, but the flavor in the finished cookies has a more chocolatey overtone than a buttery one.
+When everything is put together, you have a beautiful and tasty dessert sandwich that is perfect for any occasion – but is especially good as a Valentine’s Day treat.

 These are best if eaten within a day or two of being made.